sagecodes/make-a-wildlife-object-detector/README.md

 I hope this inspired you to make your own object detector or get started with computer vision in general!
 I think it's one of the coolest fields!

-And even though we only scratced the surface I hope you got an idea of how powerful sythetic data sets have the potential to be!
+And even though we only scratched the surface I hope you got an idea of how powerful synthetic data sets have the potential to be!
 And you can start experimenting with them right now!

 ## HyperLabel Give away